Particular/docs.particular.net/servicecontrol/upgrades/4to5/index.md

 The old audit instance database can be removed after the retention period has lapsed, and the old error instance database can be removed once confident of a successful upgrade, meaning ultimately the remaining databases will be roughly the same size or slightly larger than their previous RavenDB 3.5 counterparts.

-### Upgrading with PowerShell
+### Upgrading with PowerShell 7.2 or greater

-INFO: This required Powershell 7.2 or greater.
-Windows Powershell is no longer supported.
+INFO: Windows Powershell is no longer supported.

 INFO: Each ServiceControl instance type has its own cmdlets to perform the upgrade.
 Documentation for these Cmdlets is available at [Manage ServiceControl instances via PowerShell](/servicecontrol/installation-powershell.md) and [Managing Monitoring instances via PowerShell](/servicecontrol/monitoring-instances/installation/installation-powershell.md).